 The Field Training Officer (FTO) Program is designed to provide pre/post academy training that will develop the police recruit into a highly trained and positively motivated Wheeling Police officer, capable of meeting or exceeding department standards of performance.
 The success of the FTO program relies upon the expertise, professionalism, and dedication of the dozen Wheeling Police Department Field Training Officers.
 The FTO Program lasts between 12 to 16 weeks depending on officer experience.

-Sgt.
+Contact: Sgt.
 Doug Howell